Traditional Plant-Based Cooking

 syrup loaf batter poured into loaf baking pan.

-Stir and pour the batter into a 2 Ib loaf pan.
+Step 4: Pour the mixture into a 2 Ib loaf pan.

 baked syrup loaf in baking pan on wire rack cooling.

-The loaf is ready when it has risen, is golden and a skewer popped in comes out clean.
+Step 6: The loaf is ready when it has risen, is golden, and a skewer popped in comes out clean.

-Leave the bread in the loaf pan for 10 minutes before removing to cool on a wire rack.
+Step 7: Leave to cool in the pan for 10 minutes before removing to a cooling rack.

 Storage and freezing

-Wrap syrup loaf with a layer of kitchen foil and place into a bread/cake container or a plastic food tub, and store in a cool, dry area, for 3-4 days.
+Wrap syrup loaf with a layer of kitchen foil and place into a bread/cake container or a plastic food tub, or place into a bread bag, and store in a cool, dry area, for 3-4 days.

 Older slices can be toasted or popped into a warm oven for a few minutes to refresh.